top of page

 • It contains everything you need to know about electrical theory and applications, clearly defined and logically organized, with illustrations for clarity and review questions at the end of each chapter to help you test your knowledge.

-Also see the operator training material that is outlined very nicely in chapter 5 of the Monodzukuri Text book (from JIPM).
-This chapter starts on page 198 in the 2016 first edition
+Also, see the operator training material outlined in Chapter 5 of the Monodzukuri Textbook (from JIPM).
+This chapter starts on page 198 of the 2016 first edition of the textbook.

 MEP - Government support for your Lean programs

-If you need a local, trusted and vetted consultant for Lean guidance, check out the MEP.
-Contact you local office and invite them in for a tour and a discussion and to learn what might be available.
+If you need a local, trusted, and vetted consultant for Lean guidance, check out the MEP.
+Contact your local office and invite them for a tour and a discussion to learn what might be available.
 They will not charge you for the visit.
-“The MEP National Network comprises the National Institute of Standards and Technology’s Manufacturing Extension Partnership (NIST MEP).
+"The MEP National Network comprises the National Institute of Standards and Technology's Manufacturing Extension Partnership (NIST MEP).
 There are 51 MEP Centers located in all 50 states and Puerto Rico.
-The Manufacturing Extension Partnership is a federally funded program to help small to medium sized businesses to plan, execute and maintain a strategy and training for a strong manufacturing business.
+The Manufacturing Extension Partnership is a federally funded program to help small to medium-sized businesses plan, execute, and maintain a strategy and training for a strong manufacturing business.
 The MEP works with small and mid-sized U.S. manufacturers to help them create and retain jobs, increase profits, and save time and money.
-The nationwide network provides a variety of services, from innovation strategies to process improvements to green manufacturing.
+The nationwide network provides various services, from innovation strategies to process improvements to green manufacturing.

 Supported by the Federal and State Government

-MEP is a public-private partnership, designed from inception as a cost-share program.
-Federal appropriations pay one-half, with the balance for each Center funded by state / local governments and/or private entities, plus client fees.
+MEP is a public-private partnership designed from inception as a cost-share program.
+Federal appropriations pay one-half, with the balance for each Center funded by state / local governments and private entities, plus client fees.
 This cost-share model contributes to MEP's success.
 A GAO study found that because client fees give manufacturers a higher stake in the outcome of services, the positive impact on their businesses is greater.
 Meanwhile, public funding allows smaller manufacturers to afford services.
-NIST MEP uses 2 CFR 200 to monitor and govern the recipients' use of federal fund.
+NIST MEP uses 2 CFR 200 to monitor and govern the recipients' use of federal funds.

 You can find your local MEP office at this link